rishikanthc/skyfall-vim/Readme.md

 # Instructions

-The colors of your terminal need to be configured for this theme to work correctly.
+This scheme uses terminal colors.
+The color settings for the terminals are present in `terminal-colors/`.
+Currently Termite, Gnome, Iterm2 and any terminal that can read from `.Xresources` (Urxvt, Kitty, Konsole etc) are all supported.

+*Gnome:* Run `sh terminal-colors/skyfall-gnome.sh` *Iterm2:* Use the `terminal-colors/skyfall.itermcolors`
-If you are using Termite copy the contents of the file `terminal-colors/termite` into your termite config file.
-For `.Xresources` copy the contents of `terminal-colors/Xresources` into your corresponding file.
-For all other terminals(Kitty, Konsole etc) copy the colors into your terminal config.
-If you're using iterm2 then use the attached `skyfall.itermcolors`.
+*Termite:* Copy the contents of `terminal-colors/termite` into your Termite config.
+*Xresources:* For terminals that uses .X copy the contents of `terminal-colors/Xresources` into your corresponding Xresources file.

-Install the terminal using your package manager `<Package manager> 'rishikanthc/skyfall'` and set your colorscheme.
-The airline theme is set automatically.
+After setting the correct terminal colors install the theme by running `<Package manager> 'rishikanthc/skyfall'` and set your colorscheme using.
 ```viml
 set t_Co=16
 syntax enable